🔄

 The biggest factor in your door’s cost is customization.
 A basic, no-frills steel door might only cost a few hundred dollars, but the price climbs as you add features.
 Fire-rated doors, for example, require specialized construction and materials, placing them in a higher price bracket.
 If you want decorative glass panels, intricate designs, or a non-standard size like a 60x96 Double Steel Door, expect the cost to increase.
 The gauge of the steel, the type of core insulation, and the finish you choose also play significant roles in the final price.

-Don't Forget Installation and Labor
+Factoring in Installation and Labor Costs

 The door itself is only part of the equation; professional installation is crucial for ensuring it functions correctly and provides maximum security.
 Labor costs for a door installation can range from around $260 to $500, depending on the complexity of the job and your location.
 While it might be tempting to save money with a DIY approach, improper installation can lead to drafts, security vulnerabilities, and a voided warranty.
 Hiring a professional ensures the frame is perfectly aligned, the weatherstripping is sealed tight, and the locking mechanisms work flawlessly from day one.